CartoDB/airship/docs/guides/10-integrating-react.md

-We are working on react bindings that offer a better user experience, meanwhile this guide contains the basic fundamentals of how to integrate Airhship components with [React.js](https://reactjs.org/).
+This guide contains the basic fundamentals of how to integrate Airhship components with [React.js](https://reactjs.org/).

+We are working on React bindings that offer a better developer experience in the future.

 ## Web components

 A web component is just an HTML tag with some attributes that control its behaviour.
-Simply include the HTML tag, and edit its properties through attributes or through javascript.
+Simply include the HTML tag, and edit its properties through attributes or through javascript as you would do with a normal HTML element.

 To render a web component simply include its tag inside the REACT render function: